Management Response

 Responsible Deadline Status Comments

 Continue supporting Country Offices’ programme design and resource mobilization efforts using the GEAs as the model through remote technical assistance and SPF seed funding.
-SPF Team 2025/12 Initiated Support on developing WPP programme development continues.
-Bangladesh Haiti, Malawi COs were supported on project design with resource mobilisation results.
+SPF Team 2025/12 Completed This recommendation has become regular practice across SPF teams.
+To name some recent examples, Bangladesh Haiti, Malawi COs were supported on project design on WPP with resource mobilisation results.
 In addition, in a two and half month period, near 2MIL US$ has been allocated to 19 COs and 2 ROs to support staffing capacities, filling programming funding gaps and provide seed funding with the aim of catalytic results on longer term programming.
-Annual reports will be submitted by all COs at the end of December.
-Furthermore, SPF-funded regional advisors continue to shape country-based programming and fundraising using the GEAs on WPS and HA, and HQs teams complement through reviews of the strategic notes and targeted webinars in the WPS CoP.
-It is planned to deliver CoP sessions on how to translate the new SP and indicators into WPS programming.
+Annual reports were submitted by all COs at the end of December and the overview of activities supported and results achieve will be annexed to SPF 2025 report.
+Furthermore, SPF-funded regional advisors continue to shape country-based programming and fundraising using the GEAs on WPS and HA, and HQs teams complement through reviews of the strategic notes and targeted webinars in the WPS and HA Communities of Practice, including on how to translate the new SP and indicators into WPS programming while demonstrating the complementarity and linkages with the HA and DRR agenda and contribution to global Strategic Plan outcomes and priorities

 Collate and showcase good practices of gender mainstreaming in UN programming and long-term fundraising efforts, through regional and global CoPs and peer to peer exchanges.
-SPF Team 2025/12 Initiated Recent sessions of the WPSHA Community of Practice include a multi-part webinar series on designing impactful NAPs on WPS, and specialized webinars on masculinities and WPS.
+SPF Team 2025/12 Completed [Conduct dedicated thematic webinars to facilitate peer-to-peer learning on good practices of gender mainstreaming in UN programming and long-term fundraising efforts through active engagement of the global and regional CoPs on WPP, WPS, HA and DRR.]
+These dedicated webinars have been undertaken through our communities of practice (and will continue).
+For example, recent sessions of the WPSHA Community of Practice included a multi-part webinar series on designing impactful NAPs on WPS that can mobilize resources for national and local implementation.
 The WPP CoP continued distributing newsletters and held a Webinar to introduce the online training modules on violence against women in politics and elections (VAWP/E), produced with SPF resources.
 Part of this work has included a collaboration between the global team and ESARO to develop training modules targeted to different electoral stakeholders - EMBs, security sector, justice sector, observers, political parties, UN staff and CSOs.
 The training presents global research and data, programming, and policy experiences related to VAWP/E prevention, monitoring, mitigation, and response.
 The webinar provided cross-learning among colleagues through sharing lessons from COs and regions that have piloted the modules and engage in peer exchange and provide feedback through discussion.
-In mid 2025, the HA team launched a Humanitarian Dialogues Webinar Series to facilitate peer-to-peer learning on good practices in HA.
-In July 2025 the series was launched with the first topic governing how to integrate Gender in inter-agency assessments followed by a webinar in September 2025 on UN Women’s Core Commitments on Humanitarian Action.
-Additional webinars are being planned for Q4 2025 on Partnerships and AI in humanitarian action.
+The Humanitarian Dialogues Webinar Series – designed as a forum for peer learning and sharing – continued through a webinar on Partnerships in Humanitarian Settings (November 2025).
+UN Women COs from Cox's Bazar, Afghanistan, Palestine, Sudan, and Latin America shared their experiences with 60 participants from across the organization.

 Recommendation: Develop a coordinated approach to respond to the wider donor landscape and funding trends for GEWE.
 Funding constraints are an ongoing concern, despite SPF successes in leveraging funds, both due to systemic weaknesses (such as dwindling funds to support WPP in between election cycles) and due to the current downturn in overall funds for GEWE.
 UN Women should draw on the SPF funded capacity across the system to identify internal and external actions in response to current and predicted shortfalls, including: external advocacy to enable access to increased, predictable and long term funding including in relation to conflict and crisis contexts; forging of new partnerships; framing how UN Women’s work can be integrated into wider programming; and research into innovative funding mechanisms for the future in countries with declining donor funding.